oav27/Chose-Your-Destiny-Game/README.md

-# Python Freshman Adventure Game
+# Chose Your Destiny Adventure Game

 Project created in Python for a freshman high school AP CSP course.
 A simple "You-Choose" adventure game!